 The call centres tend to be busiest in the mornings, so try calling in the late afternoon or evening.

-There are thousands of vaccine appointments for British Columbians in this age group waiting to be booked, and everyone who wants to book an appointment will be able to do so.
+There are thousands of vaccine appointments for British Columbians in this age group waiting to be booked.
+Everyone who wants to book an appointment will be able to do so.

 Call centres for each Health Authority are open 7 a.m. to 7 p.m.
 PDT seven days a week.
 Phone numbers and booking details are available at www.gov.bc.ca/bcseniorsfirst